hamedasgari20/python-books/essential-guide-llmops/notes.md

 - Feast : Feature store for managing features used in ML models.
 - Hopsworks Feature Store : Another enterprise-grade feature store with open-source core.
+- Qdrant: Vector database often used as a feature store for storing and retrieving high-dimensional embeddings in ML and AI applications.

 ---